Our aim is to increase the ethnic diversity of our workforce and unlock the potential of our Black, Asian and Minority Ethnic colleagues.

-Following the launch of our Race Action Plan, we have also committed to voluntarily publishing our Ethnicity Pay Gap Report.
+Following the launch of our Race Action Plan, we have voluntarily published our first Ethnicity Pay Gap report.

 Our commitment to ethnic diversity is led from the top, with Executive Sponsors for Ethnicity Zak Mian and Vim Maru championing our programme and activities.

 Building cultural awareness